RaianRashidRimon/Internet-Of-Things/README.md

 # Internet Of Things
-This repository contains a collection of Internet of Things experiments and code examples, utilizing protocols and tools.
-It includes sample implementations for connecting devices, collecting sensor data and understanding the fundementals of IoT.
-This repository serves as a resource for students and enthusiasts interested in exploring IoT concepts and building connected systems.
+This repository contains Internet of Things (IoT) experiments and code examples using common protocols and tools.
+It includes implementations for device connectivity, sensor data collection, and learning IoT fundamentals.
+A resource for students and enthusiasts exploring IoT concepts and connected systems.